01 Invention Overview

 • Not endorsed by any OEM

-DashArmor Retractable Screen
+DashArmor A-Pillar Screen

-• One-hand deploy/retract in under 3 seconds
+• One-hand deploy in under 3 seconds — pull and hook

-• Invisible when stowed in headliner housing
+• Invisible when stowed inside the A-pillar trim

-• Custom-fit per vehicle model, full coverage
+• Custom-fit per vehicle, full dashboard coverage

 • Engineered for 15,000+ cycle lifespan